digital-asset/daml/docs/source/json-api/index.rst

     token is valid and authorized.
 However, the JSON API does decode the token to extract the ledger id, application id and party so it requires that you use :ref:`a valid Daml ledger access token format<access-token-formats>`.

-For a ledger without authorization, e.g., the default configuration of Daml Sandbox, you can use `https://jwt.io <https://jwt.io/#debugger-io?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJodHRwczovL2RhbWwuY29tL2xlZGdlci1hcGkiOnsibGVkZ2VySWQiOiJNeUxlZGdlciIsImFwcGxpY2F0aW9uSWQiOiJmb29iYXIiLCJhY3RBcyI6WyJBbGljZSJdfX0.atGiYNc9HfBFbm8s9j5vvMv2sJUlVprFiRmLeoUpJeY>`_ (or the JWT library of your choice) to generate your token.
+For a ledger without authorization, e.g., the default configuration of Daml Sandbox, you can use `https://jwt.io <https://jwt.io/#debugger-io?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJodHRwczovL2RhbWwuY29tL2xlZGdlci1hcGkiOnsibGVkZ2VySWQiOiJzYW5kYm94IiwiYXBwbGljYXRpb25JZCI6ImZvb2JhciIsImFjdEFzIjpbIkFsaWNlIl19fQ.1Y9BBFH5uVz1Nhfmx12G_ECJVcMncwm-XLaWM40EHbY>`_ (or the JWT library of your choice) to generate your token.
 You can use an arbitrary secret here.
 The default "header" is fine.
 Under "Payload", fill in:

 .. code-block:: json

     {
       "https://daml.com/ledger-api": {
-        "ledgerId": "MyLedger",
+        "ledgerId": "sandbox",
         "applicationId": "foobar",
         "actAs": ["Alice"]
       }
     }

 The value of the ``ledgerId`` field has to match the ``ledgerId`` of your underlying Daml Ledger.
-For the Sandbox this corresponds to the ``--ledgerid MyLedger`` flag.
+For the Sandbox this corresponds to the participant id which by default is just `sandbox`.

 .. note:: The value of ``applicationId`` will be used for commands submitted using that token.